touqeerahmadunipd/degpd-and-zidegpd/README.md

 **_To fit discrete extended generalized Pareto distribution (degpd) and zero-inflated discrete extended generalized Pareto distribution (zidegpd), we developed a code for new families and run it using evgam package fucntion_**

 **_Intallation_**
-1. Downlaod the code and set the working directory. e.g., setwd("C:\Users\atouqeer\Downloads\degpd-and-zidegpd-main\degpd-and-zidegpd-main")
+1. Download the code and set the working directory. e.g., setwd("C:\Users\atouqeer\Downloads\degpd-and-zidegpd-main\degpd-and-zidegpd-main")
-2. Call the all C++ and R functions using the following code
+2. Call all the C++ and R functions using the following code

 ```markdown
 dest <- "./R/"      # this function all R function